20 Things All '80s Kids Remember

 Even if you were too young to understand what the Berlin Wall was or why it was important, we all knew it was a big deal.
-So when our president declared, during a speech in West Berlin in 1987, "Mr. Gorbachev, tear down this wall," the entire world took notice.
-Just two years later, in November of 1989, the Berlin Wall finally came down, and it felt like democracy would never be the same.
+So when our president declared, during a West Berlin speech in 1987, "Mr. Gorbachev, tear down this wall," the entire world took notice.
+Just two years later, in Nov.
+1989, the Berlin Wall finally came down, and it felt like democracy would never be the same.

-Every '80s rock star played at this historic benefit concert in 1985, which was intended to raise money to stop Ethiopian famine.
-Around 1.9 billion people watched the performance—and to put that in perspective, that's approximately 40 percent of the world's population.
-If you weren't glued to your seat for the Led Zeppelin reunion, or to watch Queen command the crowd at Wembley Stadium, you missed something truly spectacular.
+Every '80s rock star played at this historic benefit concert in 1985, designed to raise money to stop Ethiopian famine.
+More than 1 billion people watched the performance, which was broadcast in 110 countries.
+If you weren't glued to your seat for the Led Zeppelin reunion or to watch Freddie Mercury and the rest of Queen command the crowd at Wembley Stadium, you missed something truly spectacular.

-Spanning five seasons in the late '80s, Pee-wee's Playhouse was the most creative, surreal, hilarious, wall-to-wall crazy show on Saturday mornings.
-It somehow managed to feel both innocent and subversive, a safe fantasyland that felt vaguely dangerous.
+Spanning five seasons in the late '80s, Pee-wee's Playhouse was the most creative, surreal, hilarious, wall-to-wall absurd show on Saturday mornings.
+It somehow managed to feel both innocent and subversive, a safe fantasyland that seemed vaguely dangerous.
 It was the perfect escape for any kid who felt different and needed a reminder that he wasn't alone.

-Kids today just don't know the pain of going to a video store, finding the video you've been waiting for weeks to see, and realizing with horror that it's only available in VHS and your family has a Betamax player.
-Noooooooo!!
+Kids today just don't know the pain of going to a video store, finding the video you've been waiting for weeks to see, and realizing with horror that it's only available on VHS, and your family has a Betamax player.
+The injustice!

 Identifying with characters in John Hughes movies

-From The Breakfast Club to Sixteen Candles, we didn't watch these John Hughes-directed movies as a diversion from the real world.
+From The Breakfast Club to Sixteen Candles, we didn't watch these John Hughes-helmed movies as a diversion from the real world.
 They were blueprints to our personal identities as teenagers.
 Were you a Blane or a Duckie?
-If that reference makes no sense, your youth wasn't defined by Pretty in Pink.
-And if you still don't have fantasies of playing hooky, Ferris Bueller-style, well into adulthood, you're absolutely not an '80s kid.
-And for all things '80s, check out the 20 Photos Only Kids Who Grew up in the 1980s Will Understand.
+If that reference makes no sense, your youth wasn't defined by Pretty in Pink—and we can't relate.